Dr. Guiseppe Getto

 Other Interests

-In his free time, Dr. Getto enjoys meditating, hiking, reading, writing poetry, gaming, the martial arts, fitness, hanging out with his wife, Jessica, and their 3 cats, Amy, Penny, and Margery, and ruminating on the cancellation of the TV show Firefly.
+In his free time, Dr. Getto enjoys meditating, reading, creative writing, gaming, the martial arts, preparing for his annual Halloween party, and hanging out with his wife, Jessica, and their 3 cats, Amy, Penny, and Margery

 Recent Publications